danifuertes/naviformer/README.md

 ```

 ## Reproducibility
-To reproduce the results of the paper, please download and unzip the datasets and pretrained weights from [here](https://drive.google.com/drive/folders/1OVHFOre7uWWv21HmNwd64w1kLM2uESrY?usp=sharing).
+To reproduce the results of the paper, please download and unzip the datasets and pretrained weights from [this anonymous link](https://drive.google.com/drive/folders/1OVHFOre7uWWv21HmNwd64w1kLM2uESrY?usp=sharing).
 Place the datasets' folder (`data`) and the pretrained weights' folder (`pretrained`) in the working directory and run the following scripts:

 ```bash
 source replicate_results.sh